zepplock/zepplock.github.com/src/content/2020-03-25-digital-audio-myths-part1.md

 - One audio player is incorrectly configured: this is pretty common, actually.
 Some audio players do a better job by ensuring digital data is reproduced bit-perfect.
 It greatly depends on a computer's operating system, portable player and DAC drivers.
 There are good players on every platform, but there are bad ones too.
 - Streaming providers cheat: it was shown that even a 1db increase in loudness can be perceived by the human brain as better.
 So hypothetically they could take `16/44` source, make it a bit louder, convert to `24/96` and sell as 'HiRez'.

-If the music source was identical in each and every streaming service (let's take our `source B`) then they would all sound identical.
+If the music source was identical in each and every streaming service then they would all sound identical.
 Neither internet connection, type of cable to your house, USB cable, DAC, player nor any other path of a digital chain can change the sound.

-The moral of Misconception #3 is that you can't compare streaming services by individual song quality.
+The moral of Myth #2 is that you can't compare streaming services by individual song quality.
 Consider other parameters as well.
 You should make your decision based on price, platform availability (PC, Mac, Android, iOS) and catalog size first and foremost.

 #### Myth #3: HiRez audio always sounds better

-Let's imagine that some streaming service or online store decides to convert `source A` from `16/44` to `24/96`.
+Let's imagine that some streaming service or online store decides to convert an audio track from `16/44` to `24/96`.
 They are calling it 'HiRez' music and selling it for more than a regular `16/44`.
 So what exactly happens?
 Let's do another analogy:

     We have a shoebox full of cotton balls.
     They took it and put it into ~3x larger container - say a 5 lb bucket.